tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <img src="{{ site.url }}/img/pitl05/lists-breakout-print.png" class="fullwidth" />
 </figure>

-Should you wish to retrieve the colour of the first brick, it is:
+Should you wish to retrieve the colour of the first brick, it's:

 {% highlight py %}
 print( bricks[0][0][1] ) # displays #FF0000